GuoxinFang/SpatialFiberPrinting/README.md

 ## Usage of the dataset

-Each folder (with model name) contains waypoint sets (fiber toolpath) and mesh sets (matrix material layer).
+Each folder with model name contains two sub-folders: 1) matrixlayer - represents for layer printed with matrix material layer; 2) toolpath - contains waypoints for continuous fiber.
 The format of the toolpath waypoint is [x, y, z, nx, ny, nz] + [user defined parameters].

 You could visualize the toolpath and curved layer using MeshLab software.